 - Don’t even try to smuggle unlicensed guns or ammo into Mexico.
 It’s not worth the penalty.
-The Mexican prison system is full of stupid American’s, wishing they had been smarter.
+The Mexican prison system is full of stupid Americans, who wish they had been smarter.

 - Don’t walk in high grass without snake leggings on and watching where you step.
 For some reason, in 20 years of Hunting Mexico, I have never seen a small rattlesnake.

 - Type VI-special